 If you think your baby might be dealing with an allergy or food intolerance, it is best to make an appointment with her pediatrician right away to have it evaluated.

-If your baby is displaying severe allergic symptoms, such as trouble breathing, bring your baby to the hospital immediately!
+If your baby is displaying severe allergic symptoms, such as trouble breathing or lethargy, take your baby to the hospital immediately.

 If it’s more than a little bit of ‘string’

 While the occasional hair or string in your baby’s poop is grosser than concerning, a lot of it is a different matter.

 Since not even adult digestive systems can process hair, a large clump may not be able to pass through by itself.
 If this is the situation, give it some time (about a day) and pay close attention to the child’s bowel movements.
 If the bowel movements slow, or appear painful, or even stop entirely, seek the help of a medical professional.

 What causes my baby to have mucus in their stool?